exercism/v3/languages/csharp/exercises/concept/casting/.docs/after.md

 #### Custom Cast Operator

 Types can define their own custom explicit and implicit [cast operators][custom-casts].
-See (cross-ref-tba) for coverage of this..
+See (TODO cross-ref-tba) for coverage of this..

 Examples of [explicit][big-integer-explicit] and [implicit][big-integer-implicit] casts in the BCL is conversions from the `BigInteger` struct to and from other numeric types